fjchange/fjchange/README.md

 🔭 **Reseach-wise, I mainly focus on**:

-- Video Understanding and Analysis.
+- Video Understanding and Analysis and SLAM.
-- More specifically, Video Event Detection and Retrieval, Transfer Learning (Domain Adaptation), Video Affective Analysis.
+- More specifically, Video Event Detection and Retrieval, Stereo Vision.

 😄 **I am open to**: